China sets GDP growth target of over 6% in 2021 | DW | 05.03.2021

 China was the only major country to grow last year despite shutting down most of its economy to fight the coronavirus

+"In setting this target, we have taken into account economic recovery," said Li at the National People's Congress, China's annual parliamentary event.

-Beijing aims to achieve the target through a focus on clean industry and technology.
+Beijing aims to achieve the goal through a focus on clean industry and technology.

 China had not set a GDP target last year owing to uncertainties from the COVID-19 pandemic.
-It was the only country last year to report a positive growth of 2.3%.
+It was the only major economy last year to report a positive growth, with an expansion of 2.3%.

 The government set a target of about 3% for consumer price inflation this year, and a budget deficit target of 3.2%.
 It has also pledged to create over 11 million new jobs in cities in 2021.